Sports in Philadelphia: Soccer

-Philadelphia has had two defunct women's teams that played at the top level of the United States soccer pyramid.
+Philadelphia has two defunct women's teams that played at the top level of the United States soccer pyramid.
 The Philadelphia Charge played in the Women's United Soccer Association from 2000 to 2003, while the Philadelphia Independence played the 2010 and 2011 seasons in Women's Professional Soccer, reaching (and losing in) the championship game each year before the league folded in 2012.
 Philadelphia has not yet had a team play in the National Women's Soccer League, which is currently the top women's league in the United States.
-However, the current NWSL side NJ/NY Gotham FC, normally based at Red Bull Arena in New York City's New Jersey suburbs, has played one home game per season at Subaru Park since 2021.
-Presumably, this arrangement is intended to develop a fanbase in southern New Jersey.
+However, the current NWSL side NJ/NY Gotham FC, normally based at Red Bull Arena in New York City's New Jersey suburbs, played one home game at Subaru Park in both 2021 and 2022.
+Presumably, this arrangement was intended to develop a fanbase in southern New Jersey.